 - Place battery-operated votives in pretty jars around the bathroom.
 Or lay out a row of votive candles along the bathtub or windowsill.

 Create a lovely bathroom vignette

-- For winter viewings, stage the bathroom with dark, rich colors.
+- For winter viewings, stage the bathroom with towels in rich, dark colors.
 In the spring and summer, lighten up the bath with fresh light colors.
 When in doubt, fluffy white towels are always a winner.

-- If your pedestal sink has seen better days, swap it out for a bathroom cabinet with drawers.
+- Buyers like storage, so swap out a pedestal sink out a bathroom cabinet with drawers.

 - All metal finishes, (faucets and sink assemblies, tub, shower fixtures, towel bars, and toilet paper holder) should match.
 Keep light fixtures in the same metal tones as well.